kamarshad/NYTimesMostViewedArticle/README.md

 * ArticlePresenter: Responsible for fulfilling the requirement for ArticleViewController

-* NYTimesArticle: It is an entity (model class) which just holds the NY times most viewed article information.
-It is being passed to view to render the article information on UI.
+* NYTimesArticle: It is an entity, it just holds the NY times most viewed article information.
+It is being passed to view to display the article information on UI.

 * ArticleInteractor: Responsible for querying the api and providing the most viewed articles.
 As of now showing 7 days most viewed article.
 You can change to any reasonable(1|7|30) for info about the NY Times most viewed article api https://developer.nytimes.com/most_popular_api_v2.json